-Over the last 8 years, Proto have been one of the leaders in entry level tournament paintball guns.
+Over the last 8 years, Proto has been one of the leaders in entry-level tournament paintball guns.
 There have been the Proto PMR, Proto SLG, Proto Rail and now most recently the Proto Rize and Maxxed Rize.
-This review is going to primarily focus on the the Maxxed version of the Rize.
+This review is going to primarily focus on the Maxxed version of the Rize.
 However, if you are looking at buying either the Rize or the Rize Maxxed this review should suit you, as I’ll point out the differences between the two.

 The Proto Rize Maxxed, is the replacement to the Proto Rail Maxxed a marker that was on the market for nearly five years.
 The Rail Maxxed was a great paintball gun and in more ways than not is very similar to the Rize Maxxed.
 The Rize line of paintball guns are replacing the Rails for two reasons: refresh the line and get people excited and more importantly was to address the solenoid issues that the Rail’s had.
 The problems were not huge, but they were problems and it was time for a refresh and time to address the issues.

 From Proto’s perspective, the goal of the Rize paintball guns is to get a tournament level paintball gun into the hands of new players.
 The Rize line is also great for players that can’t afford a high-end paintball gun or don’t feel the need to spend $1,600 on the latest and greatest supergun.